acuarica/java-cast-oopsla-19-aec/README.md

 * `sample.r`: Script to create a sample from the cast database.
 * `analysis.r`: Main script to make the plot shown in the paper.
 * `dist.r`: Script to make the cast distribution plots.
+* `casts.def`: Statistics about patterns.
+* `input-patterns.def`: LaTeX include file to include each pattern sorted by frequency.
+* `table-casts-patterns.def`: Patterns table where patterns are sorted by frequency.

+The `*.def` files are automatically generated files by the `analysis.r` script in LaTeX format to be included directly in the source of the paper.

 ## Getting Started Guide